About

 Team Responsibilities

 1. Develop and implement educational and training programs for all members of the university community regarding behavioral assessment.
-This should include publications and promotional materials designed to create awareness and understanding of the BIT/CARE team and what to refer, as well as in-person training to develop more profound knowledge on how to identify, support, and refer an individual of concern.
+This should include publications and promotional materials designed to create awareness and understanding of the BIT and what to refer, as well as in-person training to develop more profound knowledge on how to identify, support, and refer an individual of concern.

 3. Receive, coordinate, and assess referrals received from faculty, staff, students, and others regarding individuals of concern.